Connect with others who understand.

 • Diabetes — 1 point

-• History of stroke, ministroke, or a blood clot — 2 points
+• History of stroke or ministroke — 2 points

 Reducing the Risk of Stroke

-The risk of stroke with AFib can be reduced with medication, surgery, and lifestyle changes.
+You may be able to reduce your risk of stroke with AFib with medication, surgery, and lifestyle changes.

 Blood Thinners

-Blood thinner drugs, also called anticoagulants, prevent blood from clotting and can reduce the risk of stroke in people with AFib by as much as 60 percent.
-However, blood thinners increase the risk of heavy bleeding from injury and internal bleeding, including intracranial hemorrhage (bleeding under the skull), which can be life-threatening.
+Blood thinner drugs, also called anticoagulants, prevent blood from clotting and can reduce the risk of stroke in people with AFib.
+But some blood thinners may increase the risk of bleeding from injury and internal bleeding, including intracranial hemorrhage (bleeding under the skull), which can be life-threatening.

-A newer class of blood thinners — direct oral anticoagulants (DOACs) — have been shown to have less risk of intracranial hemorrhage, gastrointestinal bleeding, and other forms of bleeding.
-DOACs used for the treatment of AFib include dabigatran (Pradaxa), rivaroxaban (Xarelto), and apixaban (Eliquis).
+A newer class of blood thinners — direct oral anticoagulants (DOACs) — has been shown to have less risk of intracranial hemorrhage, gastrointestinal bleeding, and other forms of bleeding.

-AFib is caused by abnormalities in the heart’s electrical system, in which the signals for heartbeats do not function properly.
-Surgical procedures can block problematic signals and restore a regular heartbeat.
+AFib is caused by problems in the heart’s electrical system, where the signals for heartbeats don’t work properly.
+Invasive and surgical procedures can block these faulty signals and restore a regular heartbeat.

 Ablation

-Ablation, or catheter ablation, is a minimally invasive procedure in which a small tube (catheter) is inserted into a blood vessel in the groin to reach the heart.
-A tiny device uses heat (radiofrequency) or freezing (cryoablation) to create scars to disable areas of the heart muscle that may conduct abnormal signals.
+Ablation, or catheter ablation, is a minimally invasive procedure.
+During ablation, a small tube (catheter) is inserted into a blood vessel in the groin to reach the heart.
+A tiny device uses heat (radiofrequency) or freezing (cryoablation) or short electrical pulses (PFA — pulsed field ablation) to create scars.
+These scars disable areas of the heart muscle that may send abnormal signals.

-Ablation is associated with a number of risks, such as infection, damage to blood vessels or the heart, blood clots, and radiation exposure.
+Like all invasive procedures, ablation comes with some risks.
+These include infection, damage to blood vessels or the heart, blood clots, and radiation exposure.

 Maze Surgery

-The maze procedure, also called the Cox maze procedure, is a more elaborate and invasive form of ablation conducted as open-heart surgery.
-The procedure is usually only done when someone with AFib requires another form of invasive cardiovascular surgery, such as coronary bypass or heart valve surgery
+The maze procedure is a more elaborate and invasive form of ablation done during open-heart surgery.
+It’s also known as the Cox maze procedure.
+The procedure is usually only done when someone with AFib needs another form of invasive cardiovascular surgery, such as coronary bypass or heart valve surgery

-In one study, the maze procedure had an 85 percent success rate after 10 years.
-It is considered a highly effective treatment for AFib when another heart surgery is indicated.
-The procedure has risks associated with open-heart surgery and general anesthesia, including infection, organ damage, stroke, and life-threatening complications.
+In one study, the maze procedure had a 77 percent success rate after 10 years.
+It’s considered a highly effective treatment for AFib when another heart surgery is needed.
+However, it carries risks associated with open-heart surgery and general anesthesia.
+These include infection, organ damage, stroke, and life-threatening complications.

-The Watchman is inserted through a catheter in a vein near the groin.
+The LAAO is considered as effective as some blood thinners, and it may be an option for people who can’t take blood thinners for long periods.
+The device is inserted through a catheter in a vein near the groin.
 Risks include misplacement of the device, a buildup of blood in the heart, and stroke.

 A Healthy Lifestyle

-Lifestyle modifications can help prevent or reduce incidents of AFib and the risk of stroke.
+Lifestyle changes can help prevent or reduce incidents of AFib and the risk of stroke.
 Some of the most effective lifestyle changes for AFib include:

 • Quitting smoking